engula/engula/docs/rfcs/20220110-leader-based-journal.md

 The `LeaderBasedJournal` will forwards the electing progress automatically, which the engine won't have to recognize it.
 However, the engine must initiate that automatic progress manually, because a journal might contains multiple streams, which could exceeds the hardware limitation if we monitors all stream's electing progress.
 As a result, just streams that the engine is interested in will be watched.

 When the engine calls `LeaderBasedJournal::observe_state`, the `LeaderBasedJournal` starts monitoring and subscribing to the electing state transition.
 It will yield a `Stream` that will be fired whenever one of the electing states changes.
+We utilize the epoch to track state changes.
+Time is divided into epochs of arbitrary length, the `LeaderBasedJournal` must ensure that each epoch has only one leader.

 When a leader engine crashes, another machine's `LeaderBasedJournal` instance is elected as the new leader and begins to recover, eventually providing service.